$25 Off Any Cleaning For a Limited Time! Call Now: (424) 394-2141

-Inglewood is a city in Los Angeles County, California, United States.
+Inglewood is located in Los Angeles County, California.
+The nearest major city to Inglewood is Los Angeles, which sits to the North East about 9 miles away.
 The city is located four miles from the Pacific Coast beaches.
 Inglewood is a vibrant, working-class community located just south of the City of Los Angeles.
 While historically predominantly white and black, it is now dominated by Latinos.
 The city is home to the Hollywood Park horse racetrack and the famed Randy's Donuts, which features a two-story donut sculpture.
 Located in the shadow of LA International Airport, Inglewood is a great place to raise a family and make friends.

 The city is divided into three parts.
 The southern part is the Morningside Park neighborhood, which is bordered by the Crenshaw Boulevard, which was initially a branch of the Santa Fe railroad.
 On the eastern side of the city, Morningside Park is the commercial district and is centered on Morningside Park Boulevard.
 Crenshaw Boulevard and Century Boulevard also bound Morningside Park.
 The town has several schools, including Century Park Elementary and St. John Chrysostom Elementary School.
 Inglewood is part of the Los Angeles County school district and has many parks, restaurants, and shopping districts.

 The city is primarily residential, but there are some attractions worth visiting.
 The Kia Forum is a multi-purpose indoor arena located adjacent to Los Angeles.
 The historic Centinela Adobe, also known as La Casa de la Centinela, was built in 1834 and is a city landmark.
 Inglewood also features Randy's Donuts, a local bakery, and a landmark building.
 You'll find some excellent restaurants and coffee shops in the downtown area, but you'll still want to eat out at a restaurant for a meal.